 When there is trouble, from their point of view, meaning once police officers are in sight or anyone suspicious, they will report the situation to the main dealer inside the park, one of about 30 individuals who offered drugs on Monday evening.

-There is also a messenger on a bike who rides from one dealer to the next in order to share the latest park news.
+There also is a messenger on a bike who rides from one dealer to the next in order to share the latest park news.
 He might also deliver the merchandise, meaning the cocaine and heroin, to them.
 The dealers do not like to be watched.
 “What do you want over here?” is the question they will ask when they see a pedestrian or a person on a bike more than once.

 Their favorite park visitors are not the countless children who come here with their mothers, fathers, friends or kindergartens.
 Their favorite visitors are not the couples taking walks, hand in hand, or the dog owners who let their four-legged family members do their business on the grass.
 Their favorite park visitors are not those homeless people either, who sleep under trees.